 - a.
-Held Saturday at 1:00 p.m. on the contest date.
-Lunch will not be provided, a refreshment reception will be held following the Second Round, before the Final Round begins. - b.
+Held Saturday at 7:30 a.m. on March 30th. - b.
 All contestants are required to attend. - c.
 Roll call of contestants. - d.
-Release of Discussion Meet topic time schedule. - First Round topic will be announced during Orientation at 1:15 p.m. and then again in contest room by Room Chair 15 minutes prior to start of First Round. - Each subsequent round topic announced at close of prior round. - e.
+Release of Discussion Meet topic time schedule. - First Round topic will be announced during Orientation and then again in contest room by Room Chair 15 minutes prior to start of First Round. - Each subsequent round topic announced at close of prior round. - e.
 Distribute contest room locations.